Showa Steel Works: History

 It was therefore of strategic importance in the Pacific War, and was subject to constant attack by B-29 Superfortress strategic bombers of the USAAF.
 Imperial Japanese Army detached the 1st Chutai (unit) of 104th Sentai (squadron) of the Imperial Japanese Army Air Force, to Anshan, with other air squadrons for industrial defense purposes.
 Although this unit was equipped with modern Nakajima Ki-84 Ia (Manshū Type) "Hayate" Frank fighters, manufactured by Manchuria Airplane Manufacturing Company, the plant suffered heavy damage from the air raids, losing up to 30% of its capacity.

+Shōwa Steel Works used Chinese prisoners for forced labor; these forced laborers numbered more than 4,000 by early 1942.

+In 1944, Manchukuo restructured the iron and steel industry of Manchuria, including combining Shōwa Steel Works with smaller enterprises.
+The new enterprise was directly supervised by the Manchukuo Ministry of Economy.

 After the end of the war, Workers' and Peasants' Red Army forces dismantled anything that was left of Shōwa Steel Works and shipped it to the Soviet Union.
 The Chinese communists then occupied the ruins, and rebuilt the factory into the Anshan Iron & Steel Works, which remains one of the major steel producing plants in modern China.

 As a side note, on one of the B-29 Superfortress missions, an aircraft commanded by Captain Howard Jarrel suffered engine damage through a Japanese antiaircraft burst over the Anshan target zone.
 Rather than crash-land in Japanese-held territory, he decided to land in Vladivostok, two hours to the northeast, in the Soviet Far East.
-As the Soviet Union was still neutral in the Pacific War, when the bomber landed, all crewmen were immediately arrested and the aircraft confiscated.
+As the Soviet Union was still neutral in the Pacific War, when the bomber landed, all crewmen were immediately interned and the aircraft confiscated.
 This incident led to the development of the Soviet Tu-4 "Bull" bomber, a reverse-engineered copy of the B-29.